 What Is Coffee Milk, and Why Should You Try It?

 I’m not talking about coffee with milk, or even a cup of joe that’s way more milk than coffee.
 Coffee milk is something different entirely.
+It’s a milky, sweet beverage made by mixing coffee syrup and milk together.
 And if it isn’t already on your radar, I think it should be.

 So, What Is Coffee Milk?